πŸš€ Quick Start#

 Client-Server

-To run clinguin one can the execute the following command:
+To run clinguin, you can execute the following command:

-After the execution, a Sudoku window in your browser should open, where one can play a round of Sudoku.
+After execution, a Sudoku window in your browser should open, where you can play a round of Sudoku.

-The client-server option provided in the command line, states that both client and server shall be started at the same time, so it has the look and feel of a single program.
-If one wants to seperate client and server, one could start them in two shells.
+The client-server option provided in the command line indicates that both client and server will be started simultaneously, giving the appearance of a single program.
+If you want to separate client and server, you can start them in two shells.

 Server